Interlibrary Loan

 Loan Times

-Books and other physical items can be borrowed for six weeks.
+Loan times for physical items are 4 to 12 weeks.
 You can request a renewal, but it is up to the lending library to decide if they will extend your loan.
+Lending libraries may recall, or shorten the loan time, at their discretion.

 Questions & Help